How Investments & Wealth Institute Pivoted with the COVID-19 Outbreak

 How Information Today Fills Seats at its Weekly Webinars

-Information Today, Inc. (ITI) serves the library, information and knowledge management communities by publishing periodicals like Information Today, Speech Technology, EContent and KMWorld, CRM Media and by organizing face-to-face conferences like Computers in Libraries, Streaming Media and Enterprise Search Summit.
+Information Today, Inc. (ITI) serves the library, information and knowledge management communities by publishing periodicals like Information Today, Speech Technology, EContent and KMWorld, CRM Media and by organizing face-to-face conferences including Computers in Libraries, Streaming Media and Enterprise Search Summit.
 Like many business media companies today, ITI also offers lead-generation services to advertisers.
 One of its primary lead-gen offerings is a live webinar series.

 Each year, ITI produces over 100 live webinars, each of which is sponsored by a large provider of software, hardware or IT solutions.
 Providers such as Dell, HP, IBM, Oracle and SAP participate in the webinar series routinely.